cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

 ### Running the Test

-Switch back to the browser you opened for testing, and you should now see the **stepper.component.cy.ts** file in the spec list.
-Click it to see the spec execute.
+Switch back to the browser you opened for testing, on click on the "Okay, run the spec" button to execute it.

 <DocsImage
-  src="/img/guides/component-testing/first-test-run-angular.jpg"> </DocsImage>
+  src="/img/guides/component-testing/first-test-run-vue.jpg"> </DocsImage>

 Our first test verifies the component can mount in it's default state without any errors.
 If there is a runtime error during test execution, the test will